Jiantastic/embedTrioMotors/README.md

 3. Set-up static (and adaptive) PD, PID controller loop in mbed 3.1 How to determine the optimal range of K(s) (too large causing unstable system: root locus analysis, too small: take longer time to         settle on the desired velocity etc), stability analysis in the report: how to achieve fast performance without overshooting and oscillating.
-  3.2 Adaptive control implementation (Overdamped response is required) 3.3 PWM implementation: duty cycle (controllig the MOSFETS on and off time) 3.4 Re-sinking the optical disc
+  3.2 PID K tuning: Adaptive control implementation (Overdamped response is required) 3.3 PWM implementation: duty cycle (controllig the MOSFETS on and off time) 3.4 Re-sinking the optical disc